-In the same vein, the implications of diverging outlooks for a cultural collective can vary in their degree of significance, from mere perceptions to guidelines, rules and laws.
-A local custom or narrative might influence our decision making, but we are not obliged to fall in line, whereas not abiding the law entails serious consequences.
-For instance, a society can label tattoos and piercings as frowned upon, even associated with unlawfulness, while elsewhere these might be important beacons of tribalism or religious affiliation – that’s a matter of perception.
-France banning Burqas from public places, on the other hand, is a legal issue and as such more consequential to individual and communal freedom.
+In the same vein, the diverging mentalities of cultural collectives can vary in their degree of significance – from mere perceptions to guidelines, rules and laws.
+A local custom or narrative might influence our decision making but doesn’t oblige us to fall in line.
+Breaking the law, on the other hand comes with consequences that are not of our choosing.
+For instance, a society can label tattoos and piercings as frowned upon, even associate them with unlawfulness, while elsewhere these might be important beacons of tribalism or religious affiliation – that’s a matter of perception.
+France banning Burqas from public places, by contrast, is a legal issue and as such more consequential to individual and communal freedom.

-...personal and communal views change over time – even something that appears as set in stone as the law can be amended in the light of new ethical considerations: shutting the door on slavery, opening it to same-sex marriage.
+"...personal and communal views change over time.
+Even something that appears as set in stone as the law can and must be amended in the light of evolving ethical considerations: shutting the door on slavery, opening it to same-sex marriage."

-But not only do perspectives between people or collectives vary – our very own take on things is oftentimes more differentiated and circumstantial than yes or no, love or hate, true or false, right or wrong.
-We can see the same context in both a positive and negative light, in black and white, considering two sides of the same coin: maybe you see religion as an instrument to foster peace as much as a tool to wage war; you can root for prenatal genetic engineering when it reduces suffering, but be opposed when it comes to crafting designer babies.
-We are able to feel one way or the other within the same framework on a case-by-case basis.
+And as though the differences between people weren’t complex enough, there is a whole maze and haze of differences within us: our very own take on things is oftentimes more nuanced and circumstantial than yes or no, love or hate, true or false.
+We can see the same context in both a positive and a negative light, in black and white, dazzled by the two sides of the same spinning coin: religion as a peace-fostering instrument and a tool of war; a yes to prenatal genetic engineering when it reduces suffering, a no to designer babies.
+We feel one way or the other within the same framework on a case-by-case basis.

 Even a discipline as stringent as mathematics isn’t always just plain right or wrong.
-Take this equation for example:
+Take this equation:

 x² − 4 = 0

-X can have the value 2 or −2, so there isn’t one universally true answer here.
+X can have the value 2 or −2, so there is no one answer here, no universal truth.

-Hence, laws are absolute rules that are commonly agreed upon to facilitate the communal life within a given society; but they are transient, open to shift driven by politics and therefore not universal.
+Laws are universal rules that we have commonly agreed upon by means of politics to facilitate the communal life within our society; but they are transient and therefore not absolute.

-I cannot think of any instance in which rape is a good thing or the right thing to do, or racism, or slavery, or gender discrimination.
+I cannot think of any instance in which gender discrimination is a good thing or the right thing to do, or racism, or slavery, or hate crimes.

 Slavery is wrong.